Long Road to Harpers Ferry

 'In this immensely original and important book, Mark Lause brilliantly reconceptualizes the road to Harpers Ferry by recovering the anti-capitalist and anti-racist agendas of the black and white abolitionists who organized and launched the raid, establishing the "First American Left' - John Stauffer, Kates Professor of English and of African and African American Studies at Harvard, and winner of the Frederick Douglass Book Prize

-Part I: Working Citizens: From Ideas to Organisation
+Part I: Working Citizens: From Ideas to Organization

-2. Equality: The Requirements of Community and the Necessity of Expropriation
+2. Equality: The Mandates of Community and the Necessity of Expropriation

-Part II: Working Citizens Towards a Working Class: From Organisation to a Movement
+Part II: Working Citizens Towards a Working Class: From Organization to a Movement

-4. The Movement Party: Citizenship Beyond Civic Ritual
+4. The Movement Party: Beyond the Failures of Civic Ritual

 5. Confronting Race and Empire: Slavery and Mexico

-Part III: Emergence of an Unrelenting Radicalism: From Movement to Cadres
+Part III: An Unrelenting Radicalism: From Movement to Cadres

 Epilogue: Survival and Persistence: The Lineages and Legacies of the Early American Movement